 Normally, two layers of tent materials are sewn together.
 The drawback here is that waterproofness and stability can suffer due to perforations at the seams.
 At VAUDE, we therefore provide our outer tents with an additional PU coating or silicone coating (Si/PU).
 This makes the outer surface waterproof while maintaining breathability at the same time.
 This type of workmanship creates low maintenance outer materials at an excellent price to performance ratio.
 Eventually, however, it becomes necessary to manually reseal the seams using silicone seam sealers (Silicone Seam Sealer from Sil Net).

 The use of water-repellent swelling yarn seals the seams of the outer tent, which is siliconized on both sides.
 When it comes into contact with water, the yarn swells directly in the seam and seals the perforations made by sewing.
-Eventually, you’ll need to manually rewaterproof with a silicone seam sealer (Silicone Seam Sealer from Sil Net).
+In the event of heavy use or severe weather conditions (heavy and continuous rain), manual resealing using a silicone seam sealer (Silicone Seam Sealer from Sil Net) is necessary.
 You can order the repair kit here at Vaude.com.

 Siliconized Bonded Seams